 The I-Plate (Interstitial Plate) is a device developed by BT Wholesale which fits on to your master telephone socket which can help improve the performance and reliability of your broadband service if you have telephone extensions connected (even if you have no phones plugged in to them).
-For a detailed description of how it works please see the I-Plate overview on the BT Wholesale website.

 The master socket is usually the first socket where the telephone line comes in to the property and is where the I-Plate needs to be installed.
 If you are unsure what type of master socket you have, please look through our guide below to help identify your socket and see if yours is compatible.